Second Baptist Church Houston: History

 In 2016, Second Baptist Church in cooperation with Community of Faith Church, developed and launched Loving Kids, a ministry in which three Houston elementary schools were adopted "to help support children by way of mentors, tutors and teacher assistants."

+In November 2018, CBS News listed Second Baptist Church as the 15th largest megachurch in the United States with about 20,656 weekly visitors.